yaoyao-liu/minimal-light/index.md

 I have experiences in industrial software development.
 I am currently a software engineer at [Snap Inc.](https://snap.com/en-US)

 ## Research Interests
 In the era of Big Data and AI, I develop new approaches to simplify the complicated, time-comsuming and sometimes tedious process of software development and decision-making in a more systematic, formalized way.
-Led by this goal, my research interests are a) _automated techniques_, b) _AI4SE_, and c) _software evaluation_ that better understand and assist the decision-making of software developers and other roles within the enterprises.
+Led by this goal, my research interests are a) _automated techniques_, b) _AI4SE_, and c) _software evaluation_ that assist the decision-making of software developers and other roles within the enterprises.

 {% include_relative _includes/publications.md %}